Romania travel guide

 3. Cluj-Napoca, Romania

-If you find yourself in Cluj Napoca, make sure to take a walking tour around the Union Square and the Botanical Garden, and take some photos on Mirror Street.
+If you find yourself in Cluj Napoca, make sure to take a walking tour around Union Square and the Botanical Garden, and take some photos on Mirror Street.
 Also, don't even think about skipping a trip to Turda Salt Mine, one of the best underground theme parks in Europe, or to the stunning Alba Carolina Fortress.

-Cluj-Napoca City Tour
+Cluj-Napoca Walking City Tour

 A Cluj city tour will take you deep into the heart of Transylvania!
 Explore one of the region's largest cities, Cluj-Napoca, and learn why it was chosen as the European Youth Capit

-Cluj-Napoca City Tour
+Cluj-Napoca Walking City Tour

 A Cluj city tour will take you deep into the heart of Transylvania!
 Explore one of the region's largest cities, Cluj-Napoca, and learn why it was chosen as the European Youth Capit